Lucy Peacock: Life

 During her life, she wrote, adapted and edited stories for children and young adults to teach them about life and morality [Temes 242].
 Between 1796 and 1807 she was also a partner in R & L Peacock, The Juvenile Library, 259 Oxford St. and 9 Chancery La (1805).
-In 1809 and 1810 she applied for assistance from the Literary Fund.
+In 1809 and 1810 she applied for assistance from the Literary Fund on behalf of her friend Elizabeth Helme.
 She was still alive in 1816 when she edited and published Friendly Labours.